labsland/labdiscoverylib/docs/source/quickstart.rst

 Additionally, both the ``CurrentUser`` and the ``ExpiredUser`` have the following properties:

  * ``username``: the username in the original system.
 For example, ``tom``.
-Note that this is not unique: if your WebLab-Deusto is sharing the laboratory with a Moodle, there might be a ``tom`` in WebLab-Deusto and another ``tom`` in Moodle, and in both cases ``weblab_user.username`` will be ``tom``.
+Note that this is not unique: if your LabDiscoveryEngine is sharing the laboratory with a Moodle, there might be a ``tom`` in LabDiscoveryEngine and another ``tom`` in Moodle, and in both cases ``weblab_user.username`` will be ``tom``.
 So you can use it to talk to the username, but not for saving information for this user.
  * ``username_unique``: a full, unique, identifier of the user.
 For example, ``tom@school1@labsland``.
 Compared to the previous version, this is guaranteed to be unique.
  * ``back``: this is the URL where the user should go *after* finishing using the laboratory.
 For example, if the student was in a Moodle system, the ``back`` will be a link to the particular page in that Moodle system. ``requires_active`` by default redirects the user to that URL when the user has been logged in and not anymore.
  * ``time_left``: this is the time, in seconds, to finish the session.
 If the user was assigned 10 minutes, and 2 minutes have been passed, it will return something like ``478.3`` (seconds).
-Take into account that for this number to be accurate, both the laboatory server and the WebLab-Deusto server must have the same date and time, so use any time synchronization tool (e.g., a ntp server) to make sure this is the case.
+Take into account that for this number to be accurate, both the laboatory server and the LabDiscoveryEngine server must have the same date and time, so use any time synchronization tool (e.g., a ntp server) to make sure this is the case.
  * ``start_date``: UNIX timestamp of the second (according to WebLab) when the reservation started.
  * ``data``: this is some data that you can store for passing between the different methods, tasks, etc. This information must be basic data types (such as dicts, lists, numbers, strings... anything you can encode in JSON), and not your own objects or similar.
 By default, if you use it in a Flask view or in ``on_start``, whatever you put there will be automatically stored at the end of the view.
 You can force to store / retrieve the data by calling ``weblab_user.data.store()`` or ``weblab_user.data.retrieve()``.
- * ``locale``: this represents the language according to WebLab-Deusto (which will delegate in external systems too).
-For example, if you are using Moodle in Spanish, it will tell WebLab-Deusto that it's the case, which will establish here ``es``.
+ * ``locale``: this represents the language according to LabDiscoveryEngine (which will delegate in external systems too).
+For example, if you are using Moodle in Spanish, it will tell LabDiscoveryEngine that it's the case, which will establish here ``es``.
 You can use this with the proper library (such as Flask-Babel or Flask-BabelEx), as explained in :ref:`internationalization`.
- * ``request_client_data`` and ``request_server_data``: both provided by WebLab-Deusto (one coming from the client, the other from curated data by the WebLab-Deusto server; same as data in ``on_start``).
+ * ``request_client_data`` and ``request_server_data``: both provided by LabDiscoveryEngine (one coming from the client, the other from curated data by the LabDiscoveryEngine server; same as data in ``on_start``).

 For example: